nanosoftlk/EntityFramework.Docs/entity-framework/core/querying/tags.md

 ORDER BY [f].[Location].STDistance(@__myLocation_0) DESC
 ```

-It is possible to call `TagWith()` multiple times on the same query.
-Tags are cummulative.
-For example, for code like this:
+It's possible to call `TagWith()` many times on the same query.
+Query tags are cumulative.
+For example, given the following methods:

 ``` csharp
 IQueryable<Friend> GetNearestFriends(Point myLocation) =>